-Dr. Funk is a published journalism scholar, reporter, editor, adviser and news junkie.
-He has worked as an editor, reporter and Legislature correspondent for a variety of large and small newsrooms, including The Elgin Courier, Community Impact Newspaper and The Dallas Morning News.
-He is a Longhorn and an Eagle Scout, and a fan of barbeque, Texas politics and Star Trek.
+Dr. Funk is a published journalism scholar, reporter, editor, advisor and news junkie.
+His research focuses on podcasting, digital journalism, disinformation and partisan media.
+He teaches classes on podcasting, media literacy, copyediting and digital journalism.
+He has worked as an editor, reporter and Legislature correspondent for a variety of newsrooms across Texas.
+He is a Longhorn and an Eagle Scout, and a fan of barbeque, Texas politics and horror movies.
+He and his wife Emily have too many cats.

 Dr. Funk joined Sam Houston State University in August, 2014.
 He earned his Ph.D. in journalism from the University of Texas at Austin School of Journalism in December, 2013.
 He has covered the Texas Legislature twice, for Community Impact Newspaper and The Dallas Morning News, and also worked as an editor and reporter for a variety of community newspapers, including The Elgin Courier, The Terrell Tribune and his undergraduate student newspaper, The Trinitonian, at Trinity University.